tibounise/MultiSkype/README.md

 ## How to compile

-MultiSkype requires gcc.
-I have not tried yet but Clang should work too. `make` will produce an application bundle in the `build/` folder.
+MultiSkype requires gcc or clang installed. `make` will produce an application bundle in the `build/` folder.